papermerge/papermerge-core/README.md

 ## Docker Compose

-Here is an example of complete setup with web ui, one worker (which performs OCR), and PostgreSQL database storing data:
+Here is an example of complete setup with web ui, one worker (which performs OCR), and PostgreSQL database for storing data:

       version: "3.9"